anthonylangsworth/OrderBot/doc/Development.md

 8. Audit any modifications using an `IAuditLogger`, ideally via a `TextChannelAuditLoggerFactory`.

 ## Message Processing
-To provide data for the Discord bot, this system listens for EDDN messages via the `EddnMessageHostedService`, which are handled by children of `EddnMessageMessageProcessor`.
+To provide data for the Discord bot, this system listens for [Elite Dangerous Data Network (EDDN)](https://eddn.edcd.io/) messages via the `EddnMessageHostedService`, which are handled by `EddnMessageMessageProcessor` subclasses.
 There are currently two: `TodoListMessageProcessor`, which captures system BGS data, and `CarrierMovementMessageProcessor`, which looks for carrier movements and notifies Discord guilds which have registered a carrier movement channel.
+These classes are instiated for each message.

-This provides separation of responsibilities.
+This structure provides separation of responsibilities.
+Classes for each message processor are in separate namespaces to further emphasize this.

 ```mermaid
 sequenceDiagram